 De Drie Hendricken

-In the 17th century the 'Herengracht of the Jordaan', as the gorgeous Bloemgracht was called, was home to paint and sugar factories, and...
+In the 17th-century the 'Herengracht of the Jordaan', as the Bloemgracht was called, was home to paint and sugar factories, and a large...

 De Drie Hendricken information

-Built in a sober Renaissance style is the striking De Drie Hendricken .
-The gable stones above the ground floor depict a townsman, a farmer and a seafarer.
+One of the most striking houses on the 17th-century Bloemgracht, De Drie Hendricken was built in a sober Renaissance style.
+The gable stones above the ground floor depict a townsperson, a farmer and a seafarer.